On the Complexity of CSP-based Ideal Membership Problems: Sufficient conditions for tractability

 The latter is impossible, hence $\multideg(S(f, g)) \succeq \multideg((\LT(g_1)-g_1)\cdot f)$ and $\multideg(S(f, g)) \succeq \multideg( (f_1-\LT(f_1))\cdot g)$.
 Therefore, we have $S(f,g)\to_{\{f,g\}} 0$ (recall \Cref{def:division-alg}).

 We have shown for any two polynomials $f,g\in G$ we have $S(f,g)\to_{G} 0$.
 Hence, by Buchberger's criterion (\Cref{th:crit}), $G$ is a \GB\ for $\I(\cP)$. \end{proof}

 \begin{theorem} Let $\Gamma$ be a constraint language.
-If $\Gamma$ has the dual-discriminator polymorphism, then $\IMP(\Gamma)$ can be solved in polynomial time. \end{theorem}
+If $\Gamma$ has the dual-discriminator polymorphism, then $\IMP_d(\Gamma)$ can be solved in polynomial time. \end{theorem}

-\begin{remark} Note that unlike in the results of \cite{Mastrolilli19,Bharathi-Dual-Disc}, due to the preprocessing step, Theorem~\ref{the:dual-discriminator} does not always allow one to find a proof that a polynomial belongs to the ideal. \end{remark}
+\begin{remark} Note that unlike in the results of \cite{Mastrolilli19,Bharathi-Dual-Disc}, due to the preprocessing step, Theorem~\ref{the:dual-discriminator} does not always allow one to find a proof that a polynomial belongs to the ideal, but this is resolved in Section~\ref{sec:ximp-truncated}. \end{remark}